opendocsg/opendoc-supreme-court-practice-directions-2021/PART-10-Evidence – Witnesses, Affidavits and Exhibits.md

 ***Pagination***

-(3)	Every page of the exhibits, including cover pages, dividing sheets or separators between exhibits, must be consecutively numbered at the top right hand corner of each page, following from the page numbers of the text of the affidavit (i.e., the first page of the exhibits must take the page number following the last sheet of the text of the affidavit).
+(3)	Every page of the exhibits, <em>including cover pages, dividing sheets or separators between exhibits,</em> must be consecutively numbered at the top right hand corner of each page, following from the page numbers of the text of the affidavit (i.e., the first page of the exhibits must take the page number following the last sheet of the text of the affidavit).
 The page number of the affidavit must correspond to the page number in the Portable Document Format (PDF) version that is filed through the Electronic Filing Service.

 ***Dividing sheets***